-The Editor-in-Chief and any other editors have to take responsibility for everything they publish and should have procedures and policies in place to ensure the quality of the material they publish and maintain the integrity of the published record.
-The Editor-in-chief will decide upon the publication or rejection of submitted manuscripts based only on their originality, significance and relevance to the domains of the journal, and will respect the confidentiality of any information pertaining to the submitted manuscripts.
+The Editor-in-Chief and other editors have to take responsibility for everything they publish.
+They should have procedures and policies in place to ensure the quality of the material they publish and maintain the integrity of the published record.
+The Editor-in-chief will decide upon the publication or rejection of submitted manuscripts based only on their originality, significance and relevance to the domains of the journal and will respect the confidentiality of any information pertaining to the submitted manuscripts.
 The editors treat the submitted manuscript and all communication with authors and referees as confidential.
 The editors will take reasonable responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.
-Editors have a responsibility for ensuring the peer review process is fair and should aim to minimize bias.
+Editors are responsible for ensuring the peer review process is fair and should aim to minimize bias.
 The editors will ensure that the comments and recommendations of the reviewers are sent to the author(s) in due time and that the manuscripts are returned to the editors, who will take the final decision to publish them or not.
 Editors should not give any indication of a paper’s status with the journal to anyone other than the authors.
-In general, editors should not share submitted papers with editors of other journals, unless with the authors’ agreement or in cases of alleged misconduct.
-The Editor-in-Chief is in a powerful position by making decisions on publications, which makes it very important that this process is as fair and unbiased as possible, and is in accordance with the journal vision.
-Editors should not be involved in decisions about papers in which they have a conflict of interest, for example if they work or have worked in the same institution and collaborated with the authors, or if they have a personal relationship with the authors.
+In general, editors should not share submitted papers with editors of other journals unless with the author's agreement or in cases of alleged misconduct.
+The Editor-in-Chief is in a powerful position to make decisions on publications, which makes it very important that this process is as fair and unbiased as possible and is in accordance with the journal's vision.
+Editors should not be involved in decisions about papers in which they have a conflict of interest, for example, if they work or have worked in the same institution and collaborated with the authors or have a personal relationship with them.

 Duties of authors

-Universa Medicina do not require all authors of a research paper to sign the letter of submission.
-Submission to a Universa Medicina is taken by the journal to mean that all the listed authors have agreed all of the contents, including the author list and author contributions statements.
+Universa Medicina does not require all authors of a research paper to sign the letter of submission.
+Submission to a Universa Medicina is taken by the journal to mean that all the listed authors have agreed to all of the contents, including the author list and author contributions statements.
 Authors are required to include a statement of responsibility in the manuscript that specifies the contribution of every author.
 Authors should ensure that their work is entirely original and that data sources are appropriately acknowledged.
 Plagiarism in all its forms, including self-plagiarism, is unacceptable.
 Authors are welcome to suggest suitable independent reviewers when they submit their manuscripts, but these suggestions may not be followed by the journal.
-Authors should make certain that the manuscript meets the terms of the Manuscript Submission Guideline.
+Authors should ensure that the manuscript meets the terms of the Manuscript Submission Guideline.

 Duties of peer reviewers

-to clarify the situation and to amend the article in question.
+In cases of alleged or proven scientific misconduct, fraudulent publication or plagiarism, the publisher, in close collaboration with the Editors-in-Chief, will take all appropriate measures to clarify the situation and amend the article in question.
 This includes the prompt publication of an erratum or, in the most severe cases, the complete retraction of the affected work.